Ploffi/TestAssignment_Chat/src/components/VirtualizeList/docs.md

 # VirtualizeList

-Component for render virtualized list with bottom-up direction.
+The VirtualizeList component is a tool for rendering a virtualized list with a bottom-up direction.
+This component can improve performance and user experience when working with large lists by only rendering a subset of the list items that are currently visible on the screen.
 Inspired by [@tanstack/react-virtual](https://tanstack.com/virtual/v3).

 ## Algorithm of virtualization

-Component require some information about your list:
+The VirtualizeList component requires three pieces of information to function effectively:

-1. Minimal height of rendered element
+The minimum height of the rendered element
-2. Total amount of elements
+The total number of elements in the list
-3. Oversize amount - how many elements should render before and after visible range, for improve UX
+The oversize amount, which is the number of elements to render before and after the visible range to improve the user experience.

-With this information we can calculate estimated total height of scrollable block and estimated measures of every element from `0` to `total`.
-When we get a real size of element by `React.ref` to elements indexed DOM node we will re-calculate following measures and total height.
-It doesn't support element size changes by the task requirements, but we could improve this part with `ResizeObserver` in the future.

-So, step by the step:
+Using this information, the component calculates the estimated total height of the scrollable block and estimated measurements of every element from 0 to total.
+When the component receives the actual size of an element through a `React.ref` to the element's indexed DOM node, it recalculates the estimated measurements and total height.
+However, the component does not currently support element size changes because of the task requirements, but this can be improved with the use of a `ResizeObserver` in the future.

+The virtualization algorithm can be broken down into the following steps:

-1. Subscribe to the scroll event of scroll element.
-Start re-calculation on its change
+1. Subscribe to the scroll event of the scroll element and start re-calculation on its change
-2. Calculate estimated total size and measures of elements
+2. Calculate the estimated total size and measurements of elements
-3. By current scroll offset calculate range of elements: find first and last elements which should be visible in user display by measured bottom and top borders
+3. Using the current scroll offset, calculate the range of elements that should be visible in the user's display by measuring the bottom and top borders
-4. Render these range of elements
+4. Render this range of elements
-5. Measure real size of elements.
-If it has difference, then re-calculate our measures and total heights
+5. Measure the actual size of elements.
+If there is a difference between the estimated and actual size, then recalculate the measurements and total height
-6. Find new range of visible elements and render them
+6. Find a new range of visible elements and render them.

-## Algorithm of scroll to last element
+## Algorithm of the scroll to the last element

-For these purpose we require to get information is final element was mounted or some skeleton.
-Before we got all final component mounted component will scroll to the end on every `render` phase:
+To scroll to the last element, the component must first determine whether the last element has been mounted or not.
+This is done by checking the ready flag in the result of the children function.
+The algorithm for scrolling to the last element can be broken down into the following steps:

-1. Render full height container, calculate initial range
+1. Render a full-height container and calculate an initial range of elements.
-2. Scroll to the end of container, calculate range of a last elements
+2. Scroll to the end of the container and calculate the range of the last elements.
-3. Until the last elements are rendered scroll to the end of container on every `render`
+3. Until the last elements are rendered, scroll to the end of the container on every render.